Diversity and Student Success

 Diverse experiences, backgrounds, viewpoints, and contributions are key elements for the success of any enterprise.
 The Graduate School at The University of North Carolina at Chapel Hill is committed to sustaining a diverse graduate student body and fostering a climate of inclusion and acceptance.
 We aim to contribute to the successful degree completion of each student through targeted academic and professional development programs.

-The Graduate School is committed to a diverse graduate study body and through DSS, is involved in broad recruitment efforts.
-We welcome the opportunity to work with programs/departments/schools with the efforts below as well as in strategizing their recruitment endeavors.
+The Graduate School is committed to a diverse graduate study body and through DSS, is involved in broad access efforts.
+We welcome the opportunity to work with programs, departments, and schools to support their recruitment efforts.